A modern Fortran library for SU(3) coupling and recoupling coefficients: Validation and precision

-Fig.~\ref{wp_error} shows the maximal and mean errors as functions of $\Sigma_{w}$ obtained allowing the arbitrary precision arithmetic and using WIGXJPF.
+Fig.~\ref{wp_error} compares the maximal and mean errors of \texttt{ndsu3lib}, the AD library, and \texttt{SU3lib} as functions of $\Sigma_w$ (with quadruple precision arithmetic enabled for these other libraries, as well).
 For $\Sigma_{w}\ge35$ (to the right of the gray vertical line), computations were made for only 100 randomly selected sets of $\grpsu{3}$ quantum numbers.
 With increasing quantum numbers, the errors tend to increase and then saturate (the mean error tends to slightly decrease).
-When the random sampling starts, the errors decrease little\footnote{The decrease of the maximal error is not surprising because the random sampling is likely to exclude extremal cases.} and start exhibiting less systematic behavior.
+When the random sampling starts, the errors decrease little\footnote{The decrease of the maximal error is not surprising, because random sampling is likely to miss extremal cases.} and start exhibiting less systematic behavior.
 For greater quantum numbers \texttt{ndsu3lib} is slightly more precise than the other two libraries.
 A systematic comparison for $\Sigma_{w}>46$ was not done due to very long computation time.